Complete convergence of message passing algorithms for some satisfiability problems: Introduction

 \section{Introduction}

 A CNF formula over the variables $x_{1},x_{2},...,x_{n}$ is a conjunction of clauses $C_{1},C_{2},... ,C_{m}$ where each clause is a disjunction of one or more literals.
 Each literal is either a variable or its negation.
 A formula is said to be in $k$-CNF form if every clause contains exactly $k$ literals.
 A CNF formula is satisfiable if there is a boolean assignment to the variables such that every clause contains at least one literal which evaluates to true.
 3SAT, the language of all satisfiable 3CNF formulas, is well known to be NP-complete \cite{Cook71}.
-H{\aa}stad~\cite{Hastad01} proves that it is NP-hard to approximate MAX-3SAT (the problem of finding an assignment that satisfies as many clauses as possible) within a ratio better than 7/8 (which is the expected number of clauses satisfied by a random assignment).

-The plethora of worst-case NP-hardness results for many interesting optimization problems motivates the study of heuristics that give ``useful'' answers for ``typical'' subset of the problem instances, where ``useful'' and ``typical'' are usually not well defined.
-One way of evaluating and comparing heuristics is by running them on a collection of input instances (``benchmarks''), and checking which heuristic usually gives better results.
-Though empirical results are sometimes informative, we seek more rigorous measures of evaluating heuristics.
-One possibility of rigourously modeling such ``average'' instances is to use random models.
+The plethora of worst-case NP-hardness results for many interesting optimization problems motivates the study of heuristics that give ``useful'' answers for ``typical'' subset of the problem instances.
+In this paper we seek to evaluate those two measures rigorously and for that we shall use random models and average case analysis.

-In this paper we analyze the performance of \textsf{Warning Propagation} (\textsf{WP} for brevity), a popular message passing algorithm, when applied to satisfiable formulas drawn from a certain random distribution over satisfiable 3CNF formulas, commonly called the planted distribution.
-We show that the standard way of running message passing algorithms -- run message passing until convergence, simplify the formula according to the resulting assignment, and satisfy the remaining subformula, if possible, using a simple ``off the shelf" heuristic -- works for planted random satisfiable formulas with a sufficiently large yet constant clause-variable ratio.
-The effectiveness of message passing algorithms was \emph{experimentally} shown for ``hard" formulas \cite{SurveyPropagation}, for which other heuristics fail; however no rigorous analysis backs up these results.
-Our result is the first to rigorously prove the effectiveness of a message passing algorithm for the solution of a non-trivial random SAT distribution.